-- Take the help of locals to know about boat activities and depth of lagoons.
+- Take the help of locals to know about boat activities and the depth of lagoons.

-- Lift your head out of the water from time to time, to see where you are.
+- Lift your head out of the water to see where you are from time to time.

 - Never swim against the strong water current.

 - Do not go into the sea where you see warning boards.
 Mauritius Beach Authority has erected them.

 - Carry an underwater camera for clicking amazing videos and pictures.

 - If you are afraid of Sea Urchins, wear swimming shoes to avoid danger.